Nottingham Forest betting odds are amongst the most popular to bet on, particularly with fans of betting on the Championship.

 Jack Lester holds the record for the quickest ever Nottingham Forest goal.
 Lester scored after 14 seconds against Norwich City in 2000.

-The current Nottingham Forest manager is Philippe Montanier, who took over the managerial reins in the summer of 2016.
-He became the club’s 15th manager in ten years, after taking the job after Paul Williams’ caretaker spell.
+The current Nottingham Forest manager is Aitor Karanka, who took over the managerial reins in January 2018.
+He became the club’s 19th manager in ten years, taking the job after Gary Brazil's stint as caretaker.

 The most successful manager in Nottingham Forest history is, of course, Brian Clough.
 Clough is also Nottingham Forest’s all time longest serving manager, leading the club for 968 matches and winning 447 of them, giving him a win percentage of 42.6%.